vruumllc/vr65816_PCB/README.md

 My cost was about $90 USD including shipping, fees, and taxes -- about $18 USD per PCB.

-## Getting the the Remaining Parts
+## Getting the the remaining parts
 I used [Mouser's 'Create a BOM'](https://www.mouser.com/en/Bom/) feature to order all the other parts.
 Use the 'Mouser Part Number' and 'Qty' columns from the [vr65816_full_BOM.csv](https://github.com/vruumllc/vr65816_schematic/blob/main/vr65816_full_BOM.csv) file in this repository.

 My cost per kit of parts was about $114 USD, including shipping, fees, and taxes.